Name one right only for United States citizens.

 The Rights of All People in the Bill of Rights

-The 1st Amendment: To protect the basic freedoms, such as the freedom of speech, religion, press, and peaceful protest.
-This means that immigrants cannot face persecution for being of different faith and that non-citizens can speak out on issues the same as those with a passport.
+This means that immigrants cannot face persecution for being of different faiths and that non-citizens can speak out on issues like those with united states citizenship.

-The 2nd Amendment: The right to bear arms.
-This is a clause that allows for gun ownership so that people can protect themselves and their property.
+The right to bear arms.
+This clause allows gun ownership to protect themselves and their property.

-The 5th Amendment: As seen in the case of the Chinese laborers, this allows for fair treatment under the law.
+As seen in the case of Chinese laborers, this allows for fair treatment under the law.
 More specifically, it also talks about protecting against self-incrimination and double jeopardy.

-The 6th Amendment: This takes legal matters further with the right to a fair trial by an impartial jury and the right to seek legal counsel.
-Again, this is important for all people of the United States and not just citizens.
+This takes legal matters further with the right to a fair trial by an impartial jury and the right to seek legal counsel.
+Again, this is important for all people of the United States and not just with citizenship.

-The 9th Amendment: A true catch-all clause that reserves any rights not specifically mentioned in the Constitution.
-This one allows for the potential for more unwritten civil rights and leads to important Supreme Court ruling over what is and isn’t unconstitutional.
+A catch-all clause that reserves any rights not explicitly mentioned in the Constitution.
+This one allows for the potential for more unwritten civil rights and leads to important Supreme Court rulings over what is and isn’t unconstitutional.

 Additional Rights for United States Citizens